 For the most part, an extraction is a straightforward procedure and is usually performed quickly while the patient is awake.
 A local anesthetic is used to numb the area to eliminate pain and make the patient as comfortable as possible during the procedure.

 Extractions are commonly performed on teeth that are visible in the mouth, usually under local anesthetic.

 Some teeth are more difficult to remove depending on the position and the shape of the roots, and the condition of the tooth structure.

 Surgical extractions usually involve the removal of teeth under a general anesthetic.
-Teeth that require a surgical extraction are not easily accessible, for a couple different reasons.
+Teeth that require surgical extraction are not easily accessible, for a couple of different reasons.
 These teeth have broken below the gum line or they have not fully erupted.
-These cases are not commonly performed by your general dentist and are most likely referred to an oral surgeon recommenced by Bissell Dental Group.
+These cases are not commonly performed by your general dentist and are most likely referred to an oral surgeon recommended by Bissell Dental Group.